Last updated on September 20th, 2025 at 12:35 pm

 Essential Aspects of Research Design

-Primarily, the research design determines the first step of the research process, which involves developing precise strategies for data collection and analysis methods.
+A research design determines the first step of the research process, which involves developing precise strategies for data collection and analysis methods.
+In essence, research design functions as the roadmap of the entire study.
+Much like an architect’s plan before construction, it outlines the sequence of steps from problem identification to final reporting.

 4. Increases Productivity